aau-cns/flight_stack_env/README.md

 ## Setup
 ### New SkiffOS Workspace
-We provide a fully setup SkiffOS workspace with [github.com/aau-cns/flight_stack_skiffos](https://github.com/aau-cns/flight_stack_skiffos).
+We provide a full setup SkiffOS workspace with [github.com/aau-cns/flight_stack_skiffos](https://github.com/aau-cns/flight_stack_skiffos).
 You can set this up as follows and then continue below with the [build instructions](#usage).

 ```bash
 git clone https://github.com/aau-cns/flight_stack_skiffos.git